Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Polyconvexification of Isotropic Functions

 The relation \eqref{eq:Phipc=hc} transforms the polyconvexification problem of \(\Phi\) into a convexification problem of the function \(h\) in the lifted signed singular value space.
-Compared to the polyconvexification problem in the \(d \times d\) setting, this formulation reduces the dimensionality of the convexification manifold from \(d \times d\) to \(d\), as shown in \cite{NPPW2024}, thereby enabling an efficient numerical treatment.
+Compared to the original polyconvexification problem defined on \(d \times d\) matrices, this formulation reduces the dimension of the manifold to be convexified from \(d \times d\) to \(d\).
+In particular, as shown in \cite{NPPW2024}, the dimension of the ambient space is reduced from \(19\) and \(5\) to \(7\) and \(3\) for \(d=3\) and \(d=2\), respectively, allowing an efficient numerical treatment.